container-storage-interface/spec/spec.md

   // This field is OPTIONAL.
   Confirmed confirmed = 1;

-  // Message to the CO if `supported` above is false.
+  // Message to the CO if `confirmed` above is empty.
 This field is
   // OPTIONAL.
   // An empty string is equal to an unspecified field value. string message = 2;